andyrhman/nimbus-server/Readme.md

 ## Introduction

-This is the backend server API for our Bangkit Capstone Project, this server will integrate with the Mobile Development and Web Based Admin Content Management System (CMS)
+This backend server API for our Bangkit Capstone Project, designed to ensure seamless integration across various platforms.
+It acts as the backbone for connecting the Mobile Development platform and the Web-Based Admin Content Management System (CMS), creating a unified and efficient ecosystem for our application.

 ## Features

 Here are the features of our backend server API:
 - User authentication and authorization
 - CRUD operations for managing resources
-- Logging and monitoring
 - Travel Destination Recommendation
+- Itinerary Recomenndation using Machine Learning

 ## Tools we use